 It’s quite easy to make these vegetable quinoa egg muffins.

-First, you’ll want to crack and scramble those beautiful Happy Eggs to blend the yolks and whites together evenly.
+First, you’ll want to crack and scramble those beautiful eggs to blend the yolks and whites together evenly.

 Then, here comes the “hard” part: You’ll add all the other ingredients to the egg mixture and mix together well.
 Pretty simple, right?